sybrew/the-seo-framework/readme.txt

 		* NOTE: Google seems to ignore the noindex header at the moment... has this behavior changed since???
 	* With Polylang, now all sitemaps are flushed whenever you publish or update a post or page.
 	* Open Graph support for Easy Digital Downloads (EDD v2.9+) "downloads".
+	* We reintroduced the hyphen, it is now safe from incorrect texturization!
+		* Your titles and descriptions will now have the hyphen preserved as entered, making the pixel counter more accurate.
+		* However, when more than one sequential hyphen is enter, it will still be texturized by WordPress.
 * **Improved:**
 	* Subdirectory issue tests for the robots.txt output is no longer cached and is now more accurate.
 	* Implemented WordPress 5.4/Gutenberg 9.4 styling guidelines for the post-SEO box editor.